stevedekorte/ActorKit/README.txt

 	NSLog(@"request 2 returned %i bytes", (int)[future2 length]);

 	// We just did a coordinated interaction between three threads
-	// by only adding two tokens.
+	// by only adding two tokens and with no state machines or callbacks

 Notes: